radio042/camel-demo/simple-router/README.md

 - recent Java version

 ### start the infrastructure and the service
-- start the containers: `docker compose up -d`
+- start the containers: `docker-compose up -d`
 - start the service: `mvn clean compile quarkus:dev`

 ### send a valid request